 Verikäkk (black pudding) can be considered a variation of Verivorst.
 However, perhaps due to its less appealing appearance, its popularity has slightly decreased in recent decades.

-The name “blood sausage” might sound intimidating, but trust me, this famous kind of sausage tastes incredible once baked or fried.
-Serving it beside lingonberry jam or sour cream will enhance the dish’s flavor.
+The name “blood sausage” might sound intimidating, but trust me, these sausages taste incredible once baked or fried.
+Serving it with a side of lingonberry jam or sour cream will enhance the dish’s flavor.